TITLE 23: EDUCATION AND CULTURAL RESOURCES

 A) referencing any deficiencies in the policy to assist the school or district with bringing the policy into compliance with the requirements of Section 27-23.7(b) of the School Code; or

-B) providing the school or district with bullying prevention policy guidance, a model policy toolkit, and sample bullying policies that will assist the school or district with creating a compliant policy.
+B) providing the school or district with a model policy for bullying prevention.

 2) As appropriate, notify the school's or district's regional office of education or intermediate service center of failure to submit a bullying prevention policy that meets the requirements of Section 27-23.7 of the School Code and this Section.